 Q. Traditional “Pet Therapy” changed while providing services in the days, weeks and months after September 11th.

-A. Traditionally, the use of animals in “Pet Therapy” or "Animal Assisted Therapy" was confined to safe and controlled environments such as hospitals, nursing homes, schools and other places.
-The protocol and training of most pet therapy organizations did not envision that animals could be used to help victims of disasters, especially 9/11.
+A. Traditionally, the use of animals in “Pet Therapy” or “Animal Assisted Therapy” was confined to safe and controlled environments such as hospitals, nursing homes, schools and other places.
+The protocol and training of most pet therapy organizations did not envision that animals could be used to help victims of disasters.

 Q. Family Assistance Centers were established to aid and assist the victim families of 9/11.

 A. After the attack and implosion of the World Trade Towers, the City of New York and Mayor Giuliani established Family Assistance Centers.
 Also the American Red Cross and Salvation Army Disaster Services established Centers in lower Manhattan near Ground Zero.
-These Family Assistance Centers provided services to the victim families who were initially hoping to locate and be reunited their loved one - - many times the sole support of the family.
+These Family Assistance Centers provided services to the victim families who were initially hoping to locate and be reunited their loved one – – many times the sole support of the family.
 The largest was housed in Pier 94.
 Within days it became apparent that no one would be found alive.
-Ground Zero changed from “search and rescue” to the “recovery” of bodies and remains.
+Ground Zero changed from “search and rescue” to “recovery.”
 This dramatically changed how the family victims reacted to the animals.
-Volunteers of many pet therapy organizations were unprepared - - traditional "meet and greet" became emotional "meet and grief."
+Volunteers of many pet therapy organizations were unprepared – – traditional “meet and greet” became emotional “meet and grief.”
 Humans get overwhelmed.
-So do animals and they become unstable.
+So do animals!